 For regular updates check out my blog: https://gardenlarder.blogspot.com/

 This diploid variety will be offered for sale from the 11th December 2019, and also in August for next spring planting.
 It is fast growing and will produce two crops in a season (even three if you don't get frosts).
 It has a low dormancy but will still hold from the end of the second harvest till planting at the start of September if kept in a dark, dry spot.
-Good producer for a diploid.
+A good producer for a diploid.

 The flesh is cream coloured and the skin is thin so it does not have to be peeled (luckily as the eyes are too deep for easy peeling).
 Some seasons the tubers are all red if the summer is very hot, or the soil too acid.
 Click here for more details on this variety